 If you’re a worship pastor or leader, don’t neglect the impact of good lyrics set to good melodies.
 Those are the words you can use to shepherd your people.
 And there’s a 100% chance lines like “All I have needed Thy hand hath provided,” and “No condemnation now I dread, Jesus and all in Him is mine” will roll through the minds of your people more – and inspire greater faith – than anything we might say.

 So, yes, shepherd your people.
 Choose songs that allow for the diversity of expression the Bible models, songs that celebrate the gospel and give space for sorrow, adoration, confession, thanksgiving, prayer, and triumph.
 If you thoughtfully choose songs week-to-week, you will shepherd your people well, and you can let the preacher do the preaching.
+And don’t forget that you’ve got six other days in the week to teach and care for your people; it need not all happen between songs.

 Have a Plan